 I’m no physicist, but I learned in high school that force equals mass times acceleration.
 If you take a tractor-trailer that can weigh anywhere from 10,000 pounds to 80,000 pounds and allow it to churn down the interstate at the speed limit of 70 miles an hour, you don’t need to be Albert Einstein to know that generates an eye-popping amount of force.
 When that force slams into you, it can wreak devastating havoc on your body.

 - Wrongful death.
 Sometimes an innocent motorist’s vehicle is reduced to such a mangled mass of metal, he is crushed to death or suffers so many internal injuries he cannot survive.
+Sadly, these crashes occur with shocking frequency.
 The trucker and possibly his employer can still be held accountable by the victim’s loved ones for certain aspects of their loss, like lost financial support and lost companionship.
 The victim’s estate can recover for the victim’s conscious pain and suffering as well as medical treatment and funeral bills.

 - Paralysis.
 The enormous force of 18-wheeler collisions can be carried through the victim’s car directly into his spine, shattering the bones protecting the spinal cord, called vertebrae.
 When a bone shard or collapsed vertebrae severs the spinal cord, paralysis results.
 This permanently life-threatening condition leaves the victim totally dependent on others for major aspects of personal care, if not all of it—plus enormous costs for extensive, lifelong medical treatment.
 In these cases, we will work to develop a life-care plan to hold the trucker’s insurance company accountable for these costs, in addition to permanent loss of enjoyment of life, suffering, lost income, and other losses.